jimmoores/quandl4j/README.md

  - Provide comprehensive documentation and JavaDocs.

 ## Release Notes
+### Version 1.5.0
+ - Calls upgraded to use V3 of the REST API for both data and metadata.
+No API changes.
+Logback is removed as a normal dependency to allow users to choose their own implementation of SLF4J (which is the whole point of SLF4J!).
+If you have any build issues try adding logback to your own pom.xml.
+Examples are moved to test packages and commons-cli dependency is now only a dependency for test scope.
+Docs and contributors list updated.

 ### Version 1.4.2
  - This is a little tweak release, user William Farrugia suggested updating the version of Jackson used so it can be used with AWS.